Council Tree Removal Applications Sydney: Report and Evidence Guide

 - Waverley Council: Requires permits for trees with a height of 5 metres or more or a canopy spread of over 5 metres.

 Before proceeding with any tree work, it's vital to check your specific council's website or contact their planning department directly.
-Alternatively, consult with our arborists who are familiar with local requirements across Sydney through our professional consultations.
+Alternatively, consult with our arborists to confirm what documentation is likely to be needed for the property, council, and reason for the application.

 The Step-by-Step Application Process